Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 covers the machine learning content introducing deep learning and neural networks through the concept of optimisation and gradient descent which should be a familiar concept to participants.
-They then cover the concept of convolutional layers as a method to reduce image-like data for use in a neural network.
+They then cover the concept of convolutional layers as a method to map and abstract image-like data for use in a neural network.

 The
 [second set of slides](https://cambridge-iccs.github.io/ml-training-material/applications.html)